 We provide texture analysis testing services and support for foods, cosmetics and many other materials.
-Our rapid turnaround service will deliver results and friendly, knowledgable support to help you select and screen your raw materials and develop your products and processes.
+Our rapid turnaround service will deliver results and friendly, knowledgeable support to help you select and screen your raw materials and develop your products and processes.

 For a quotation for sample testing or to discuss some practical training and support please get in touch.